 Is arranged so as to secure its special usefulness to Country and Foreign Members and Associates (who form two-thirds of the Institute).
 It contains the Papers read at the Meetings, and the Discussions thereon.
 Before they are published in the Journal, the papers themselves, and the discussions, are revised and corrected by their Authors, and MS. comments and supplementary remarks are added, which have been sent in by those Home and Foreign Members to whom, as being specially qualified to pronounce an opinion upon the respective subjects, proof copies of the Papers have been submitted for consideration.
 These arrangements, which cannot but add to the value of the Journal, are carried out with a view to the advantage of all, especially Country and Foreign Members, who thus find in the Journal much valuable matter, in addition to that which had come before those actually present at the Meetings.
 (The Journal is sent post-free.)

-\ The Society now consists of about 1,000 Subscribers (NEARLY TWO-THIRDS OF WHOM ARE COUNTRY AND FOREIGN MEMBERS); including several Prelates and other leading Ministers of Religion, Professors of English and Foreign Universities, Literary and Scientific Men in general, and others favourable to the Objects.
+The Society now consists of about 1,000 Subscribers (NEARLY TWO-THIRDS OF WHOM ARE "The Society now consists of about 1,000 Subserioers (NEARLY TWO-THIRDS OF WHOM ARE COUNTRY AND FOREIGN MEMBERS); including leading Ministers of Religion, Professors of English and Foreign Universities, Literary and Scientific Men in general, and others favourable to the Objects.
+(The Procent Avenues appeals are provided in the Objects). able to the Objects.
 (The present average annual increase is upwards of a hundred.)